-- Measure the voltage between terminals J6-10 and J6-6. - Clogged Filter = Approximately 32 Vdc. - Normal = Less than 1 Vdc, approximately 0.75 Vdc Fan Failure = voltage alternates between 32 Vdc and 0.75 Vdc.
+- Measure the voltage between terminals J6-10 and J6-6. - Clogged filter = approximately 32 VDC. - Normal = less than 1 VDC, approximately 0.75 VDC Fan Failure = voltage alternates between 32 VDC and 0.75 VDC.

-To use LED's for quick status information at the unit, purchase a BAYSENS110 ZSM and connect wires with alligator clamps to terminals 6 through 10.
-Connected each respective terminal wire (6 through 10) from the Zone Sensor to the unit J6 terminals 6 through 10.
+To use LEDs for quick status information at the unit, purchase a BAYSENS110 ZSM and connect wires with alligator clamps to terminals 6 through 10.
+Connect each respective terminal wire (6 through 10) from the Zone Sensor to the unit J6 terminals 6 through 10.

-Note: If the system is equipped with a programmable zone sensor, BAYSENS119 the LED indicators will not function while the BAYSENS110 is connected.
+Note: If the system is equipped with a programmable zone sensor, (BAYSENS119, or BAYSENS023A), the LED indicators will not function while the BAYSENS110 is connected.